-In summary, we report a large-scale microscopic simulation of EM wave propagation in 3D uncorrelated random ensembles of spheres, enabled by a vastly improved implementation of FDTD algorithm.
-Our results show no sign of Anderson localization for dielectric spheres with refractive indices $n=3.5$ and $10$.
+In summary, our large-scale microscopic simulations of EM wave propagation in 3D uncorrelated random ensembles of spheres show no signs of Anderson localization for dielectric spheres with refractive indices $n=3.5$--10.
 This may explain multiple failed attempts of experimental observation of AL of light in 3D dielectric systems over the last three decades \cite{wiersma97, storzer06, sperling13, beek12,sperling16}.
-At the same time, we report the first numerical evidence of the possibility of AL of EM waves in random ensembles of PEC spheres over a broad spectral range.
-Localization is confirmed by eight criteria: the Ioffe-Regel criterion, the Thouless criterion, non-exponential decay of transmittance under pulsed excitation, vanishing of the diffusion coefficient, existence of spatially localized states, scaling of conductance, arrest of the transverse expansion of a narrow beam, and enhanced non-Gaussian fluctuations of intensity.
-Our study calls for renewed experimental efforts to be directed at low-loss metallic random systems.
-In fact, one of the earliest claims of AL of EM waves in 3D was made for a random system of aluminum spheres \cite{genack91}, but it was later retracted due to a large material absorption in the experiment \cite{chabanov00}.
-In SI, we argue that PEC model considered in our numerical simulation becomes justified for realistic metals at long wavelengths where field penetration depth is much shorter than particle size and wavelength.
-We suggest that (a) choice of a lower loss metal such as silver, (b) optimization of the sphere size and of the wavelength of EM waves, and (c) cooling to cryogenic temperatures to reduce loss \cite{2005_Genack_review} might be sufficient to realize 3D AL of light experimentally.
+At the same time, we report the first numerical evidence of EM wave localization in random ensembles of PEC spheres over a broad spectral range.
+Localization is confirmed by eight criteria: the Ioffe-Regel criterion, the Thouless criterion, non-exponential decay of transmittance under pulsed excitation, vanishing of the diffusion coefficient, existence of spatially localized states, scaling of conductance, arrest of the transverse spreading of a narrow beam, and enhanced non-Gaussian fluctuations of intensity.
+Our study calls for renewed experimental efforts to be directed at low-loss metallic random systems \cite{genack91}.
+In the SI, we propose a realistic microwave experiment that avoids experimental pitfalls~\cite{chabanov00} and provides a tell-tale sign of Anderson localization.